Rationale | Funding | Assessment | Criteria | Application Process | FAQs

 - Measures of Success: the project proposers must be able to identify clear indicators to measure the success of the project.

-Do you have to be an academic to apply?
+Do you have to be an academic institution to apply?

 What is the role of UKERC Headquarters?

-UKERC Headquarters will be actively promoting and seeking applications for the Fund and will provide support throughout the application process.
+UKERC Headquarters will provide support throughout the duration of the funding cycle.
 This support includes encouraging applications from leaders within the community, as well as new voices, and identifying projects that would benefit from the Fund.
-UKERC Headquarters will run at least two workshops to actively help participants develop successful applications based on the criteria, as well as a webinar where the community can understand the collaboration and cohesion goals behind the Networking Fund.
+During implementation UKERC HQ will provide mentoring and communications support to help increase the impact of the projects.

 Will secondments be funded?

 A secondment aimed at increasing the understanding of gender in solving energy access issues at DFID, for example, seems to fit quite nicely within the confines of the criteria.
-On the other hand, a secondment to bring an engineer into an econometric modelling team might have little value for the larger community and be eligible for more traditional funding.
+On the other hand, a secondment to bring an engineer into an econometric modelling team might have little value for the larger community, and would not be eligible for funding.